kimbyungsang/cranberries/model-server/README.md

    if your client does not support that, create the znode with empty data and set its data later.
 Model server will use the first non-empty data it sees.
    Note that you cannot modify path of a version which is already loaded.
 3. If you want to load other versions, simply repeat step 2 for them.
+You should see log messages about picking up changes from Zookeeper.
 4. After model is seen by model server, its state is reflected in ephemeral znodes under `current-models` znode, e.g. this znode